“We all depend on the survival of bees”

 8. Local sourcing: Beeswax can often be sourced locally from beekeepers, reducing the need for transportation and supporting local economies.
 This aids in reducing the environmental impact associated with transportation and promoting sustainable economic development.

-Without a comprehensive understanding of pollination and the importance of beeswax, cosmetic formulators seeking to develop more sustainable products may unknowingly work against their own strategies by removing this vital super-sustainable ingredient.
-Encouraging the use of beeswax in formulations provides a commercial incentive for beekeeping and further supports the survival of essential pollinators.
+Without a comprehensive understanding of pollination and the importance of beeswax, cosmetic formulators seeking to develop more sustainable products may unknowingly work against their own sustainable ESG strategies by removing this vital super-sustainable ingredient.
+Encouraging the use of beeswax in formulations provides a commercial incentive for beekeeping and further supports the survival of these essential pollinators.

 1. Support World Bee Day on May 20th to raise awareness about the importance of bees.